Remarks on Auslander's depth formula for quasi-projective dimension: Conventions and Background

 \subsection{Quasi-projective dimension.}

-In \cite{GJT}, Gheibi, Jorgensen and Takahashi introduced a new homological invariant that generalizes the projective dimension. \begin{definition} Let $M$ be an $R$-module. \begin{enumerate} \item A \textit{quasi-projective resolution} of $M$ is bounded below complex of projective $R$-modules of $M$ such that for all $i\geq \inf P$, there exist non-negative integers $a_i$, not all zero, such that $\operatorname{H}_i(P) \cong M^{\oplus a_i}$.
+The definition of quasi-projective dimension was introduced by Gheibi, Jorgensen and Takahashi \cite{GJT} as a generalization of the classical notion of projective dimension. \begin{definition}(\cite[Definition 3.1]{GJT}) Let $M$ be an $R$-module. \begin{enumerate} \item A \textit{quasi-projective resolution} of $M$ is bounded below complex of projective $R$-modules such that for all $i\geq \inf P$, there exist non-negative integers $a_i$, not all zero, such that $\operatorname{H}_i(P) \cong M^{\oplus a_i}$.